-There are lots of reasons why you might seek change.
+There are many reasons why you might seek change.
 Often those reasons are centered around yourself.
 Your personal betterment.

 These are noble causes.
 You are infinitely capable, after all, and you deserve the very best, those rewards earned through the persistent pursuit of positive change.